sonalkanakdande/hackerrank/README.md

 # hackerrank
-These are practice questions for technical interview question.
+These are practice questions for technical interview.